AutomatedLab/AutomatedLab/Help/AutomatedLabCore/en-us/Connect-LabProxmoxCluster.md

 Establishes or refreshes a connection to a Proxmox cluster.
 Stores connection information for subsequent operations.

+Two authentication methods are supported:

+- **Credential-based authentication** using a `PSCredential` object (user name and password).
+- **API token authentication** using a Proxmox API token in the format `USER@REALM!TOKENID=UUID`.
+API tokens can be created in the Proxmox web UI under *Datacenter -> Permissions -> API Tokens* and are recommended for unattended automation because they can be scoped and revoked without changing the user's password.

 ## EXAMPLES

 ### Example 1